Breaches

 If you breach your tenancy agreement, we send you a Notice to remedy breach (Form 11).
 You then have 14 days to fix the breach.

-For dangerous or severe disruptive behaviour, we may issue a ‘Notice to leave’ (see below) and we may take action to end your tenancy.
+For dangerous or severe antisocial behaviour, we will either issue a ‘Notice to leave’ (see below) or apply to Queensland Civil and Administrative Tribunal (QCAT) to end your tenancy.

 If you disagree with this action, you can talk to your nearest Housing Service Centre or lodge a complaint about our actions or service.

-If you fail to fix the breach after the ‘Notice to remedy breach’, we send you a Notice to leave (Form 12).
+If you don't fix a breach that isn't related to behaviour after the ‘Notice to remedy breach’, we send you a Notice to leave (Form 12).
 You then have:

 - 14 days to move out for rent arrears

-- 18 days to move out for any other matter.
+- 18 days to move out for any other non-behaviour matter.

 If you disagree with this action, you can talk to your nearest Housing Service Centre or lodge a complaint about our actions or service.